Science

 Core mechanism independently confirmed

-Stanford and SLAC measured the cooperative charge-order / superconductivity coupling MEL is built around, in Physical Review Letters.
+Stanford and SLAC measured the cooperative charge-order / superconductivity coupling at the heart of MEL, in Physical Review Letters.

 - 04in validation